Updated: Jun 22

 Practice a simple deep breathing technique to calm us down and give us time to think.

 Pray and ask for wisdom on how to handle the situation.

-Memorize one or two Scriptures or affirmations that will help ground you in the moment so you calmly can do what needs to be done.
+Memorize one or two Scriptures or affirmations that will help ground you in the moment so you can calmly do what needs to be done.